MAtchane/Audiobook-Splitter/README.md

 This project was built with a lighter version of the existing mp3-split module, if you're interested in more features make sure to check it out https://github.com/skiptirengu/mp3-split

-Requirements
+## Requirements

-ffmpeg is what makes the heavy lifting so make sure you have it installed and added to your path.
+ffmpeg is what does the heavy lifting so make sure you have it installed and added to your path.

-Usage
+## Usage

-Type node app.js -h to list all options and see an usage example.
+Type **node app.js -h** to list all options and see an usage example.

-Existing options:
+## Existing options:

 -i input: the mp3 file path, Required.